 Everyone Thriving – Exploring Possibilities, 2026

-Last year’s Careers Conference was such a success with over 50 people attending that we’re excited to be hosting another one this year.
-Everyone Thriving – Exploring Possibilities’ is taking place on 4th June, 1.00 – 5.30pm, online over Zoom.
+This year’s Careers Conference, was titled Everyone Thriving – Exploring Possibilities’ and took place on 4th June, online over Zoom.

 Careers Fair Promotion working in an office

-We will be joined by a number of speakers and panellists, including:
+We were joined by a number of speakers and panellists, including:

 those with spinal cord injuries talking about their experiences of working, study and volunteering